With the pension calculator, you can estimate how much pension you will receive when you retire.

 Your future pension depends significantly on how your own income develops.
 Your final pension can be calculated only when you retire.
 Check your pension record to find out how much pension you have accrued so far.

 Use the pension calculator to estimate how much pension you will receive.

 Because people are living longer, the life expectancy coefficient has been introduced.
-It reduces the pension you receive.
+It reduces the monthly pension you receive.
 To offset the effect of the life expectancy coefficient, you need to work an additional length of time.
 This later retirement age is called your target retirement age.- Pension estimate/month - €/month

 Target retirement age is not calculated for people born after .